pyeventsourcing/kurrentdbclient/README.md

 ### Recorded events<a id="recorded-events"></a>

-The `RecordedEvent` class is used when reading events from an EventStoreDB database.
+The `RecordedEvent` class is used when reading events from an KurrentDB database.
 The client will return event objects of this type from all methods that return recorded events, such as `get_stream()`, `subscribe_to_all()`, and `read_subscription_to_all()`.
 You do not need to construct recorded event objects.